Escalon Wrongful Death Lawyer

 - If the deceased provided their parents with 50 percent of their support, the parents could file a wrongful death claim

 After speaking with a wrongful death lawyer in Escalon, you will learn whether you can proceed with a claim, which will be filed in civil court.
 The complaint presents the family's case against the negligent party.
 It explains the legal reasons why the case is being brought and identifies the at-fault party.
-The lawsuit also includes the family's demand for judgment, which is the damages the family suffered.
+The lawsuit also includes the family's demand for judgment, which is the family's damages.

 Please watch the video presented by attorney Ed Smith that explains the wrongful death process:Compensation in a Wrongful Death Lawsuit